beakerbrowser/homebase/README.md

       - targets: ['localhost:8089']
 ```

-### Running Homebase behind Apache or Nginx
+### Example: running homebase behind Apache or Nginx

-If you are running Homebase on a server that uses Apache or Nginx, you may need to change your config to disable HTTPS.
-For instance, if you're using nginx and proxying to port `8080`, update your config to disable Let's Encrypt and to set the http port:
+If you're running `homebase` on a server that uses Apache or Nginx, you may need to change your config to disable HTTPS.
+For instance, if you're using nginx and proxying to port `8080`, update your config to disable Let's Encrypt and to set the HTTP port:

 ```yaml
 letsencrypt: false